edomt/edomt.github.io/about.md

 - [My interview with Ivan Stegic on the TEN7 podcast](https://ten7.com/podcast/episode/edouard-mathieu-open-data-approach-solving-worlds-problems) (45 minutes, February 2021)
 - [My interview with Fin Moorhouse & Luca Righetti on Hear This Idea](https://hearthisidea.com/episodes/mathieu) (3.5 hours, October 2022)

-As part of the [Giving What We Can Pledge](https://www.givingwhatwecan.org/pledge/) that I signed in 2018, I donate 10% of my income to high-impact, cost-effective charities – mostly based on [GiveWell's top charities](https://www.givewell.org/charities/top-charities).
-These interventions include medicine and nets to prevent malaria, supplements to prevent vitamin A deficiency, and cash incentives for routine childhood vaccines.
+As part of the [Giving What We Can Pledge](https://www.givingwhatwecan.org/pledge/) that I signed in 2018, I donate 10% of my income to high-impact, cost-effective charities.
+My donations mostly go toward [GiveDirectly's cash transfers to families living in extreme poverty](https://www.givedirectly.org/), and [
+Helen Keller International's vitamin A supplementation program](https://helenkellerintl.org/combatting-vitamin-a-deficiencies/).

 ## Work